Skip to Content

 DOT Propane Cylinder Tanks

-These are portable tanks that are generally 20lb (5-gallon) tanks and are not permanently built into the RV.
+These are portable tanks that typically have a 20-pound (5-gallon) capacity and are not permanently installed in the RV.
 These cylinders can be removed from the rig when they need to be refilled or replaced.

 DOT cylinders need to be inspected regularly and either replaced or recertified every 12 years in the United States (every 10 years in Canada).